Articles

 That worked.
 Until it didn't.

-What happens when a monolith meets hypergrowth
+What happens when a monolithic application experiences hypergrowth?

 Coinbase grew faster than almost any financial technology company in history.
 Millions of users.
 Billions of dollars in transactions.
 Regulatory requirements across dozens of jurisdictions.
 New products — Coinbase Pro, Coinbase Commerce, institutional custody — each one needing to be built on top of infrastructure designed for a much simpler use case.